HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional_install_dx_iq.md

 4. **Credentials and Secrets**

     - LITELLM API key for LLM integration (if using LiteLLM)
+    - Database option for IQ persistence (aligned with DAM patterns):
+      - internal non-RTC PostgreSQL
+      - external (customer-managed) database
+      - internal RTC-managed database
-    - Database credentials (for external or Runtime Controller (RTC)-managed database)
+    - Database credentials for the selected database option

 5. **Related Documentation**